DevExpress-Examples/asp-net-core-richedit-submit-document-content/Readme.md

 <!-- default badges end -->
 # Rich Text Editor for ASP.NET Core - How to submit document content with other form values

-This example demonstrates how to submit content of a document opened in the Rich Text Editor control with other form values.
+This example demonstrates how to submit the content of a document opened in the Rich Text Editor control with other form values.

 ![Submit Document Content](result.png)

 Once a user clicks the **Submit** button, the example calls the control's [saveDocument](https://docs.devexpress.com/AspNetCore/js-DevExpress.RichEdit.RichEdit#js_devexpress_richedit_richedit_savedocument) method and invokes the [Saving](https://docs.devexpress.com/AspNetCore/DevExpress.AspNetCore.RichEdit.RichEditBuilder.OnSaving%28System.String%29) event.
-The event handler uses [base64](https://docs.devexpress.com/AspNetCore/js-DevExpress.RichEdit.SavingEventArgs#js_devexpress_richedit_savingeventargs_base64) and [format](https://docs.devexpress.com/AspNetCore/js-DevExpress.RichEdit.SavingEventArgs#js_devexpress_richedit_savingeventargs_format) event arguments to obtain content and format of the document opened in the Rich Text Editor.
-The handler saves document content and format to hidden fields and submits the form.
+The event handler uses [base64](https://docs.devexpress.com/AspNetCore/js-DevExpress.RichEdit.SavingEventArgs#js_devexpress_richedit_savingeventargs_base64) and [format](https://docs.devexpress.com/AspNetCore/js-DevExpress.RichEdit.SavingEventArgs#js_devexpress_richedit_savingeventargs_format) event arguments to obtain the content and format of the document opened in the Rich Text Editor.
+The handler saves the document's content and format to hidden fields and submits the form.

 ## Files to Review